sourcegraph/about/handbook/ce/engaging-other-teams.md

 ### Requests for help (RFHs)

 After you file the Github issue, alert the relevant engineering team you did so in Slack.
-Keep it simple and provide a brief description of what you need, link to the Github issue, and any context around timeline (for example: it's okay to look at this tomorrow or later in the week).
+Keep it simple and always provide 1) a brief description of what you need, 2) link to the Github issue, and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).

 When posting in Distribution team's Slack channel, @ mention the [on-call dev](../engineering/distribution/index.md#support-rotation).